Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Tangent Spaces and Lie Algebras of Quantum Feature Maps

 The claim is further explored and made more formal in the immediate Sections of \ref{subsec:commutative} and \ref{subsec:noncommutative-tangent}.
 This observation is not surprising since it follows a restricted structure of tangent spaces for a general operator $g\in \SU(N)$; see Hall \cite{hall2015lie}.

 Before proceeding to the next subsection, it would be prudent to discuss the form of a vector field.
-Typically, a vector field is given in generality, adjusting for the vast notions of a manifold.
-However, since the focus of this manuscript is on data science applications, it is natural to consider the point cloud to be representations of an embedded bounded smooth manifold $M$.
+First, recall that a \define{vector field} is a smooth section from a manifold to the tangent bundle.
+Hence, $X:\Omega \to T\Omega$ with a smooth manifold $\Omega$.
+Of course, our vector field $X$ will be of the form $X:M \to TU(M)$.
+However, since the focus of this manuscript is on data science applications, it is natural to consider the point cloud to be well-represented samples of an embedded bounded smooth manifold $M$.
+Needless to say, this is explicitly stated in Assumption \ref{ass:general-map}.
+Moreover, the smooth manifold assumption is also found in the natural sciences.